 Jennifer de Forest

-Dr. Jennifer de Forest, Ed.D., Senior Manager of Partnerships at YouthTruth, is dedicated to continuous improvement and to helping educators to get better at getting better.
+Dr. Jennifer de Forest, Ed.D., director of organizational learning and communications at YouthTruth, is dedicated to continuous improvement and to helping educators to get better at getting better.
 Jen works with her colleague, Jimmy Simpson, Jr., to deliver interactive workshops on YouthTruth research and trends in students’ perceptions of the school experience for school districts, non-profit associations, and foundations.
 They have recently led sessions for The Bill & Melinda Gates Foundation’s education team, Grantmakers for Thriving Youth, a consortia of foundations and school districts across northern California, and other statewide philanthropic partnerships.

 Grace Nicolette, Vice President, Programming and External Relations